joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-28-ordo-salutis-xi-our-new-lives-spirits-work-in-our-sanctification.md

 When we mess up, we are given the strength to get up that once more time.
 But our Father does not want us to suffer the sins that we keep committing.
 So sometimes, discipline is involved.

 I hesitate to share this story, but I know that this is the clearest example I know of my Father disciplining me.
 I was dating a gal that I should not been dating.
-It wasn't she was a harlot or nothing like that.
 I just knew I shouldn't be seeing her.
 Despite all of that, I made the mistake of telling God, "Do your work in me".
 And I cannot begin to tell you the immense amount of suffering that I endured including loss of job and losing a place to stay until we finally broke up.

 So, what will all of this sanctifying conformation look like?